A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

 The conservative strategy was advantageous as it preserved resources to address unexpected future conditions.
-However, it came at the expense of satisfying early demand and efficient resource utilization throughout the episode.
-Subsequently, the training entered the \textit{second half} of the exploring stage ($Episodes \in [1300,2000]$).
-As observed in Figure \ref{Fig-off-con}c and d, the agent adopts a conservative strategy at the beginning of the second half.
+However, it came at the expense of satisfying less demand and leaving some resource at the end of episode.
+Subsequently, the training entered the \textit{second half} ($Episodes \in [1300,2000]$).
+As observed in Figure~\ref{Fig-off-con}c and d, the agent adopts a conservative strategy at the beginning of the second half.
 It frequently leaves a portion of the available rolling stock unused, indicating that there are trains remaining until the end of the episode.
-The episode often ends in the final time steps, indicating the agent's tendency to preserve trains for long-term benefits.
-Throughout hundreds of iterations in the exploiting stage ($Episodes \in [2000,2300]$), the agent progressively recognizes the advantages of utilizing rolling stock to meet less obvious demands under appropriate conditions, such as specific times, crowdedness levels, and in-station demand.
-Additionally, the episode reward function Eq. \ref{Eq.reward-epi} stimulates the agent to strive for meeting more demand and optimizing the usage of rolling stock.
-As a result of this learning process, the agent becomes more courageous and astute in dispatching rolling stock.
+The episode often ends in the final time steps, indicating the agent tends to preserve trains for long-term benefits.
+Throughout transition stage ($Episodes \in [2000,3000]$), the agent progressively recognizes the advantages of utilizing rolling stock to meet less obvious demands under appropriate conditions, such as overcrowding and higher in-station demand.
+Additionally, the episode reward function Eq.~\eqref{Eq.reward-epi} stimulates the agent to strive for meeting more demand and optimizing the usage of rolling stock.
+At the exploitation stage ($Episodes \in [3000,5000]$), the agent becomes more courageous and astute in dispatching rolling stock.
 The number of applied rolling stock increases and stabilizes around the total backup number.
 Moreover, the episodes often conclude before the end of the day, as there are typically few passengers arriving at midnight.
 In these cases, the agent dispatches the last train after the evening peak hour and concludes the episode.